myaut/dtrace-stap-book/book/principles/dyncode.md

 		{ print_ubacktrace(); } '
 ```

-Printing backtraces involves getting a symbol which matches some memory address which involves digging into `symtab` or similar section of binary files.
+[__index__:symbols] Printing backtraces involves getting a symbol which matches some memory address which involves digging into `symtab` or similar section of binary files.
 Dynamic tracing systems can do that and print (DTrace) or return a symbol as a string (SystemTap) with following functions:

 ---
 __Userspace__ | _DTrace_ | _SystemTap_